BLS Provider Training

 Why choose Illinois Safety for your Chicagoland BLS Provider Resource?

-If you’re looking for a BLS class in Chicago, we host several blended BLS hands-on skills sessions each week.
+If you’re looking for BLS renewal or certification in Chicago, we host several blended BLS hands-on skills sessions each week.
 Most BLS classes are held at our suburban office in Elmwood Park, just outside of Chicago.
 We also frequently host public classes at Chamberlain College of Nursing in Addison, IL, and Tinley Park, IL, along with several local businesses.
 We’ve recently teamed up with Little Rock Fox Fire Protection District in Plano, IL, in Kendall County, to host public BLS Classes for local residents.

 Is this class approved by the American Heart Association?